-The U.S. Environmental Protection Agency (EPA) proposed the Jackpile-Paguate Uranium Mine to the National Priorities List (NPL) in March 2012 and listed it on December 11, 2013.
+The U.S. Environmental Protection Agency (EPA) proposed the Jackpile-Paguate Uranium Mine to the National Priorities List (NPL) in March 2012 and listed it in December 2013.
 Congress requires the Agency for Toxic Substances and Disease Registry (ATSDR) to conduct public health activities on all sites proposed for the NPL.